Saffith/PICO8-WTK/README.md

  level_data[w.prop]=w.value
 end
 ```
 This could include buttons and clickable labels and icons, as well.
-None of those has a `value` field normally, but there's no harm in adding one.
+None of those has a `value` field normally, but there's no reason you can't add one.